Putham Pudhu Kaalai Vidiyaadhaa: Premise

-The five-episode series, shares stories of love, hope, resilience, and humanity set during the lockdown restrictions, followed by the second wave of COVID-19 pandemic.
+The five-episode series is set during the lockdown restrictions, followed by the second wave of COVID-19 pandemic.

 Plot

-Mugakavasa Mutham - Police constables Murugan (Teejay Arunasalam) and Kuyuli (Gouri G. Kishan) undertake a heart warming adventure to reunite two lovers.
+Mugakavasa Mutham - Police constables Murugan and Kuyuli undertake a heartwarming adventure to reunite two lovers.
 This adventure gives Murugan an opportunity to pursue his own love interest.

-Loners - After going through a breakup in the pandemic, Nalla (Lijomol Jose) serendipitously meets Dheeran (Arjun Das) on a virtual wedding together.
-What follows is a series of deep meaningful conversations that enables them to develop a bond virtually and be alone together.
+Loners - After going through a breakup in the pandemic, Nalla serendipitously meets Dheeran at a virtual wedding.
+What follows is a series of deep, meaningful conversations that enables them to develop a bond virtually and be alone together.

-Mouname Paarvayaai - Yashoda (Nadhiya) and Murali (Joju George) haven't spoken in years despite living in the same house, in the shadow of their unforgotten love.
-When Yashoda begins to show symptoms of the virus, Murali helps her in taking care which gets them together.
+Mouname Paarvayaai - Yashoda and Murali have not spoken to each other in years despite living in the same house, in the shadow of their unforgotten love.
+When Yashoda begins to show symptoms of the virus, Murali takes care of her, which brings them together.

-The Mask - Arjun (Sananth) a work from home IT professional, struggles to tell his overbearing parents about his secret relationship.
-An out-of-the-blue rendezvous with an old friend, Velu (Dhilip Subbarayan), alters the course of both their lives and inspires self acceptance like never before.
+The Mask - Arjun, an IT professional working from home, struggles to tell his overbearing parents about his secret relationship.
+An out-of-the-blue rendezvous with an old friend, Velu, alters the course of both their lives and inspires self-acceptance like never before.

-Nizhal Tharum Idham - When 30-year-old Shobi (Aishwarya Lekshmi), receives the news of the father's death, she travels to Pondicherry, her hometown.
-There she discovers what it means to feel alive again, through the redemptive power of the acceptance of grief.
+Nizhal Tharum Idham - When 30-year-old Shobi receives the news of her father's death, she travels to Pondicherry, her hometown.
+There, she discovers what it means to feel alive again through the redemptive power of the acceptance of grief.